 Since graduating I have worked in private practice providing and counselling and assessments for children, adolescents and young adults.
-I established my own practice, Positive Young Minds, in 2016.
+I established my own practice working with children and adolescents, Positive Young Minds, in 2016.
 I have run mindfulness for parents and self-care for psychologists training.

 Over the last few years my professional development as focused on Mindfulness and ACT training including completing the following: ACT for Adolescents, Russ Harris; ACT for Young People, Louise Hayes; Working in the Body in ACT, Russ Harris; and ACT for Motivation, Russ Harris,